MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-since 1 November 2010: Nine to eleven letters and digits
+since 1 November 2010: Nine to 11 letters and digits

 from 1 April 1987 until 31 October 2010: 10 digits